-SPC recognises that anyone may have the potential to abuse vulnerable adults in some way.
-All reasonable steps will be taken to ensure unsuitable people are prevented from working with vulnerable adults.
-Any SPC member or volunteer helper who is working with vulnerable adults will:
+SPC recognises that anyone may have the potential to abuse children, young people and vulnerable adults in some way.
+All reasonable steps will be taken to ensure unsuitable people are prevented from working with children, young people and vulnerable adults.
+Any SPC member or volunteer helper who is working with children, young people and vulnerable adults will: